sighsmile/conlleval/README.md

 # conlleval-python

+**NOTE: This repository is currently not managed.
+Please check the Issues page for bug reports.
+I will try to fix it later.
+Sorry for any inconvenience.**

+## Intro

 This repository contains two scripts:

 - **conlleval_perl.py**: the Python equivalent of the Perl script [`conlleval`](http://www.cnts.ua.ac.be/conll2000/chunking/conlleval.txt), which can be used for measuring the performance of a system that has processed the CoNLL-2000 shared task data.